paddyw11/paiges-books/README.md

     -   __Feature 12 - Sign Up, Login and Logout__

         Users can register for the site by following the register link and completing the sign up form.
-Once they have registred they can log in to their profile, and save reading lsits and order history as necessary.
+Once they have registered they can log in to their profile, and save reading lists and order history as necessary.

         <br><strong>Fig-12-A. Sign Up Form</strong><br><br>
         ![F12 Sign Up Form](documentation/media/images/features/f12-a-sign-up-form.png)